 A garden planting log is a valuable tool for evaluating which plant varieties are producing quickly and efficiently versus those that aren’t.
 But, I’m not very good at keeping garden records.

 I know it’s important to keep records to evaluate what varieties and techniques work the best.
 I really want to start using varieties and processes that produce the best taste and yield, in the fastest – most efficient manner possible.

-So this year, I started an Excel garden planting log, where I’m going to record all the pertinent information on what gets planted, where it’s started, how long it takes to germinate, etc. Here’s what gets recorded and why:
+So, here’s my Excel garden planting log, where I’m going to record all the pertinent information on what gets planted, where it’s started, how long it takes to germinate, etc.

 This is to record when seeds were started indoors or in the garden and it’s used to estimate when harvest will occur, as well as how long each variety takes to yield.
 It’s also important in determining how early spring planting can be done next year.